-The study group will be holding a panel on “Digital Development” at the 2019 DSA conference.
-The panel welcomes papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of what the emerging "digital development" paradigm looks like; mapping emergent patterns – ways in which new digital technologies are changing the processes and structures of development; developing new theoretical perspectives; and linking to local and global trends.
+The study group will be holding a panel on “Digital Development Leadership” at the 2020 DSA conference.
+The panel welcomes papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of leadership for digital development: its nature, characteristics, capacities, challenges, approaches and impacts.

 Big and Open Data for International Development

-b) A network site for researchers and practitioners working in data-intensive development, which you are invited to join: see here
+b) a network site for researchers and practitioners working in data-intensive development, which you are invited to join

-IT Sourcing and Development: New Drivers, Models and Impacts, University of Manchester, UK, October 2014
+IT Sourcing and Development: New Drivers, Models and Impacts

 New Models of Inclusive Innovation for Development